-{\bf Note:} If the original mechanism was incentive compatible in dominant strategies then the mechanism induced by $x^{-j}$ on player $j$ is also incentive compatible.
-If the original mechanism was incentive compatible in the Bayesian sense then this need not be the case, but we will still have individual rationality\footnote{This assumes that the original mechanism was ex-post individually rational, which one may verify does not really loose generality relative to ex-ante individual rationality.} of the induced mechanism which suffices for what comes next.
+Note that if the original mechanism was incentive compatible in dominant strategies then the mechanism induced on player $j$ by $x^{-j}$ is also incentive compatible.
+However, if the original mechanism was incentive compatible in the Bayesian Nash sense then this need not be the case, but we still have individual rationality\footnote{ This assumes that the original mechanism was ex-post individually rational, which one may verify is without loss of generality relative to ex-ante individual rationality.} of the induced mechanism, which suffices for what comes next.

-Let us first analyze the simplest auctions, those with a single non-trivial menu item for each buyer.
-Clearly bundling auctions satisfy this property, however not every auction that has a single non-trivial menu-item for each buyer can be converted to a bundling auction.
-Let us also be careful with the meaning of bundling auction.
-Clearly in the case of correlated buyer valuations, the optimal auction for selling even a single item (the whole bundle in our case) is not necessarily to sell it to the highest bidder, but rather use the bids of the others as to set the reserve price to each bidder.
-(Consider for example the case of two buyers with a common value, where the bid of one of them should be used as the asking price from the other.)
-Thus in the rest of the discussion below we used $\BRev$ to denote the best auction that always sells the bundle as a whole -- not necessarily to the highest bidder or with a uniform reserve price.
-For the case of independent buyer values, the simpler version that sells it to the highest bidder with a fixed reserve price will do too.
+Let us first analyze the simplest mechanisms, those with a single non-trivial menu entry for each buyer.
+Clearly, bundling mechanisms satisfy this property; however, not every mechanism that has a single non-trivial menu entry for each buyer can be converted to a bundling mechanism.
+We also need to be careful with the meaning of a bundling mechanism.
+Clearly, in the case of correlated buyer valuations, the optimal mechanism for selling even a single good (the whole bundle in our case) is not necessarily to sell it to the highest bidder, but rather to use the bids of the others to set the reserve price for each bidder.
+(Consider, for example, the case of two buyers with a common value, where the bid of one of them should be used as the asking price for the other.)
+Thus, in the rest of the discussion below we use \textsc{BRev} to denote the optimal revenue from mechanisms that sell the bundle only as a whole---not necessarily to the highest bidder or at a uniform reserve price.
+For the case of independent buyer values, the simpler version that sells it to the highest bidder at a fixed reserve price will suffice as well.